Elections in North Macedonia

 North Macedonia elects on the national level a head of state—the president—and a legislature.
 The president is elected for a five-year term by the people.
-The Assembly of the Republic of North Macedonia (Sobranie) has 120-123 members, elected for a four-year term, by proportional representation.
+The Assembly of the Republic of North Macedonia has 120-123 members, elected for a four-year term, by proportional representation.

 North Macedonia has a multi-party system, with numerous parties in which no one party often has a chance of gaining power alone, and parties must work with each other to form coalition governments.

 Last elections

-Parliamentary elections were held on 15 July 2020.

-Presidential elections were held in April and May, 2019.